starwolves/space/README.md

 ### [StarWolves.io](https://starwolves.io)
 Star Wolves is a gaming community that is pioneering the game Space Frontiers by hosting official servers for it and more.
-Space Frontiers allows each community of players to compile and host a server instance themselves meaning the gameplay, community moderation & server remain sovereign.
+The roots of Space Frontiers are partially in this community, but Space Frontiers and its community remain its own seperated project, community and entity.
+This will be the first community to host a 24/7 server for Space Frontiers when this project is out of pre-alpha and enters alpha.